 Conversely, if the median house price falls, it can often be because first homebuyers are buying more affordable homes in the area.

 Median house prices are a good measure to understand but you’ll need to undertake more research to get a better picture of what is happening on the ground.

-Clearly, when demand is high and there are more buyers than properties available, the time on market will decrease.
+Clearly, when demand is high and there are more buyers than properties available, the days on market will decrease.